Storm Damage Repair

 What are possible damages?

-When your home withstands a major storm, it’s hard to know exactly what could have gone wrong.
-So here are some suggestions of things to look for when the wind dies down, to assess the amount of damage done to your roof.
+When your home withstands a major storm, it’s hard to know exactly what damage there might be.
+So here are some things to look for when the storm passes to assess the amount of damage to your roof:

 - Torn or missing shingles – Usually a result of high winds ripping them off the roof, it’s a good idea to get them fixed or replaced as soon as possible.

-- Granules in gutters – Another sign that the storm knocked off some of the weather protection, if you see a lot of granules in your gutters, it might be time to call a professional.
+- Granules in gutters – Another sign that the storm knocked off some of the weather protection from your shingles is if you see a lot of granules in your gutters.
+If you notice these, it might be time to call a professional.

 - Serious damage – Unfortunately, big storms can lead to serious damage if a tree or tree limb falls on your roof.
-In this case you’ll definitely want to call a professional, and board up the hole with tarps and plywood as best you can in the meantime.
+In this case, you’ll definitely want to call a professional and board up any holes with tarps and plywood as best you can in the meantime.

-How to prepare for an insurance claim after a storm:
+How to prepare after an insurance claim after a storm

-The sooner you call your insurance company, the quicker they will be able to settle your claim.
-Also you’ll be able to more accurately report the damages the fresher they are in your mind.
+The sooner you call your insurance company, the quicker they will be able to process your claim.
+Also, you’ll be able to more accurately report the damages the fresher they are in your mind.

-Be prepared: Take as many picture as you can that show the damage, and it’s also a good idea to make a list all of the damages you’d like to show your insurance adjuster.
-This includes any structural damages, and also any damages to your personal possessions.
+Take as many pictures as you can that show the damage, and it’s also a good idea to make a list all of the damages you’d like to show your insurance adjuster.
+This includes any structural damages as well as any damages to your personal possessions.

-Find a reputable contractor: In the event of a massive storm, there are a lot of people who are out to take advantage of those who need repairs.
-Make sure you find a reputable contractor with a license, and make sure they quote you for all repairs, not just some.
-You might also have your contractor come out on the same day the insurance adjuster does, to ensure that all your damages are properly accounted for in your claim.
+In the event of a massive storm, there are a lot of people who are out to take advantage of those who need repairs.
+Make sure you find a reputable contractor with a license and make sure they quote you for all repairs, not just some.
+You might also have your contractor come out on the same day as the insurance adjuster to ensure that all your damages are properly accounted for in your claim.

 Help the injured

 In the event of a storm, your first priority should be the injured.
-If any members of your household have been injured or require medical treatment call 911 right away.
+If any members of your household have been hurt or require medical treatment, call 911 right away.
 Do your best to see that they are taken care of before you address other issues.

-- Stay away from downed power lines – Always assume that downed power lines are live, even if they look dead.
-Make sure to keep both pets and children far away from them.
+- Stay away from downed power lines – Always assume that any downed power lines are live and dangerous, even if they look dead.
+Make sure to keep pets and children far away from them.

 - Trees – If a tree has fallen on your home, car, garage, or other property, leave it alone and call a professional to handle the damage.
 You don’t want to crush yourself or anyone else in the process.
-Additionally, it’s a good idea to take pictures of the damage for your insurance company.
+It’s also a good idea to take pictures of the damage for your insurance company.

 - Stay out of damaged home – If your home or property was damaged in the storm, stay out of it until authorities say it is safe to re-enter.
 Even if it looks okay from the outside, there could be structural concerns or gas leaks that it’s best to let the professionals deal with.

-- Watch for animals – Flooding and extreme weather can drive rodents and other critters into your home, especially if you have a basement.
-Make sure to watch out for them, especially snakes, depending on the season.
+- Watch for animals – Flooding and extreme weather can drive rodents, snakes, or other critters into your home, particularly if you have a basement.
+Make sure to watch out for them depending on the season.

 - If you smell gas, get out – If you smell gas, make sure to evacuate everyone immediately.
 If you can, it’s best to turn off the main gas supply to your home and open all the windows.

 - If your home is okay – If your home hasn’t been damaged, keep children and pets inside, away from any damage and debris.
-There’s likely to be shattered glass and broken parts that they could easily cut themselves on.
+There may be shattered glass and broken parts that they could cut themselves on.

-- Use batteries – If the power has gone out, try to use battery powered flashlights and lanterns rather than candles.
-This way you’ll avoid as many fire hazards as possible.
+- Use batteries – If the power has gone out, try to use battery-powered flashlights and lanterns rather than candles to avoid possible fire hazards.

-- If you suspect damage – Turn off your electrical, gas, or propane as soon as you can.
-You never know what the damage could be internally, and it’s always better to be safe than sorry.
+- If you suspect damage – Turn off your electricity, gas, or propane as soon as you can.
+You never know what the damage could be internally and it’s always better to be safe than sorry.

 - If you see exposed wires – Sometimes storms can cause electrical damage, so if you see any sparks or exposed wires, shut off your circuit breaker immediately.
 This is the best way to avoid an electrical fire or power surge.

-- Wear gloves and eye protection – Sometimes limbs can snap and rebound back at you, so it’s a good idea to wear safety goggles to prevent chips and wood pieces from getting in your eyes.
-This is especially relevant if you’re using a chainsaw to get rid of fallen trees.
+- Wear gloves & eye protection – Sometimes limbs can snap and rebound back at you, so it’s a good idea to wear safety goggles to prevent chips and wood pieces from getting in your eyes, especially if you’re using a chainsaw to get rid of fallen trees.
 Gloves are also a good protective barrier between you and potentially sharp objects.

 Storm damage can be scary.
-Whether a tree fell on you home or you lost power, it can be difficult to asses the damage yourself, and the cleanup process can be grueling.
-Save yourself some worry and trouble, and have Werner Roofing help you out.
+Whether a tree fell on your home or you lost power, it can be difficult to asses the damage yourself and the cleanup process can be grueling.
+Save yourself some worry and trouble and have Werner Roofing help you out.
 We’ll let you know the extent of the damage, and if you like, we can help you with the repairs.
-Give us a call at 616-844-5382, or submit a request for a free quote online.